davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 afterTax = beforeTax - INCOME_TAX(beforeTax)

 So, suppose that you want to solve for `beforeTax`.
-This would require you to isolate `beforeTax` on one side of the formula.
+This would require you to isolate `beforeTax` on one side of the equation.
 That's just basic algebra.
 But there's no way to do that here, since one instance of `beforeTax` is bound to the `INCOME_TAX` function.
 There's no way to factor it out.